Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Well, here's my question.

-Do you really think uh, or what is your opinion, rather, on uh Hillary's unveiling of her health care plan on Monday.
+Do you really think, or what is your opinion, rather, on Hillary's unveiling of her health care plan on Monday?

 Do you think it will cover up for what she said about Petraeus?

-Now, this is let me let me talk about this a minute since you since you bring it up.
+Now, this is, let me talk about this a minute.

-She has given few clues as to how her policy will differ from those already introduced by Senator Barack Obama and former Senator the Breck girl, though she has hinted that she will address questions about her approach to the lobbying industry attacked by her rivals as being too weak.
+She has given few clues as to how her policy will differ from those already introduced by Senator Barack Obama and former Senator the Brecht girl, though she has hinted that she will address questions about her approach to the lobbying industry, attacked by her rivals as being too weak.

 Oh, really?

-Insurance company lobbyists are working to the course they are.
+Insurance company lobbyists are working to the of course they are.

 Everybody.